RalphHightower/blog/WhereIsTrump-Countdown.md

 [^2025]: @RalphHightower: I'm wishing that the time between January 20, 2025 and January 20, 2029 is a just a nightmare Holodeck[^2029] simulation.

-[^2029]: [Begin Program: The Reality Of Building a Holodeck Today / Star Trek](https://www.startrek.com/news/begin-program-the-reality-of-building-a-holodeck-today)<br /> | times: How close is current technology to creating fully immersive photonic playgrounds?| times: <br />Star Trek: The Next Generation<br />Published May 18, 2021<br />By Becca Caddy
+[^2029]: [Begin Program: The Reality Of Building a Holodeck Today / Star Trek](https://www.startrek.com/news/begin-program-the-reality-of-building-a-holodeck-today)<br />Star Trek: The Next Generation<br />Published May 18, 2021<br />By Becca Caddy

 Days remaining: {{ days_remaining }} Percent remaining:{{ pctdays_remaining }}